-The Flipboard app allows you to subscribe to different topics presented in a magazine like style.
+The Flipboard app allows you to subscribe to different topics presented in a magazine-like style.
 When you set it up you can select technology topics or hashtags to follow from all of the popular and leading companies and brands.
-Companies on board include CNN, ESPN, Surfer, Vogue, Quartz, Enews, The New York Times, Food & Wine, National Geographic, The Verge, Allure and Conde Nast Traveler and more.
+Companies on board include CNN, ESPN, Surfer, Vogue, Quartz, Enews, The New York Times, Food & Wine, National Geographic, The Verge, Allure, Conde Nast Traveler and more.

-Promises to allow you to stand on the shoulder of giants.
-A great way to search on specific niche topic via published research papers:
+Promises to allow you to stand on the shoulders of giants.
+A great way to search on specific niche topics via published research papers:

 IBIS World reports are great and reliable.
 They are Australia’s largest provider of industry-based research.
 IBISWorld has been providing thoroughly researched, reliable and current business information that is considered priceless to many subscribers for more than 40 years.